Real Estate & Urban Land Economics

 Economic Statistics and Econometrics I & II

-During the second summer in the program you will completes a research paper on a real estate economics or finance topic.
+- During summer, year 2, students complete a research paper on a real estate economics or finance topic.
 This paper may be either theoretical or empirical, and should contain elements of original research that extend the existing literature.
 Real estate faculty members may provide guidance during the paper’s development.
 Each student also makes an oral presentation of the paper to the real estate faculty.

 Faculty Research Interests